I Love Chai Lattes!

 - Add 1/4 cup tea concentrate per mug + 1/2 cup or desired amount of frothed milk to the mug.
 Note: Save tea concentrate for later use or serve all at once.
 If you are planning to serve all at once, you will want to double or triple the frothed milk recipe, depending on how creamy and milky you like your chai latte.

-I’d love to hear what you think about this recipe, your comments, and your ideas for making this recipe even better.
+I’d love to hear what you think about this recipe.
+Drop your comments below.
+Or, drop your ideas for making this recipe even better.